Heart of Steel (Tvorchi song): Vidbir 2023

 Vidbir 2023 was the seventh edition of Vidbir, the competition that determines the Ukrainian entry for the Eurovision Song Contest.
-The competition took place in the Maidan Nezalezhnosti metro station in Kyiv, and consisted of a final on 17 December 2022.
-Ten entries competed and the winner was selected through the combination of votes from a public televote and an expert jury.
-Ties would be decided in favour of the entries that received higher scores from the public televote.
+The competition took place in the Maidan Nezalezhnosti metro station in Kyiv and consisted of a final on 17 December 2022.
+There were 384 entries from 299 artists that were received by Suspilne.
+Of these, 36 acts were longlisted and announced on October 27.
+On November 17, ten entries were selected to compete in the competition.
+The national final was held in December 2022, featuring the acts in the shortlist.
+The winner was selected through the combination of votes from a public televote and an expert jury.
+Ties would be decided in favor of the entries that received higher scores from the public televote.
+After passing the initial selection phase, Tvorchi were confirmed among the 10 finalists of the competition with the song "Heart of Steel" on 17 November.
 At Vidbir, the song performed last out of the ten competing songs.
-Both members were dressed in costumes similar to hazmat suits, with Hutsuliak wearing a black suit and Kehinde wearing a yellow suit.
+Both members were dressed in costumes similar to hazmat suits, with Hutsuliak wearing a black suit and Kenny wearing a yellow suit.
 A video screen behind them showed the dangers of nuclear warfare, and two background dancers also appeared, both wearing gas masks.
+Eventually, the combined vote of the public and jury crowned it the winner and national representative on the Eurovision stage in Liverpool, gaining 19 points.